estanislaocrivos/latex-project-template/README.md

 # LaTeX Project Template 📖

-## Overview

-This is a template for starting a LaTeX project.
+This is a minimalistic template for getting started with a LaTeX project.
 It includes a basic structure with sections for the introduction, main content, and conclusion.

 ## Getting Started